MezghaniDali/usermanager/README.md

 cp .env.example .env
 ```

-- Open `.env` and set your MongoDB Atlas URI and credentials.
+- Open `.env` and set your MongoDB Atlas URI and credentials(see below for details).

 **Install dependencies and run server**
 ```bash